How to track expenses: A simple guide for beginners

 I’ve lived this, so I get it. 🙂

 A few years ago, I used to live paycheck to paycheck, not knowing where my money went.
-Everything changed when I started tracking my expenses - first with a simple spreadsheet, then with apps like Mint and YNAB.
+Everything changed when I started tracking my expenses - first with a simple spreadsheet, then with apps like YNAB.
 That simple habit helped me pay off debt, build an emergency fund, and take control of my finances.

 Ready to take action?